annemarie35/the-code-gloss/docs/journal.md

 - [x] Run type checking (add husky before ?)
 - [ ] Add [renovate](https://github.com/renovatebot/renovate/blob/main/docs/usage/getting-started/installing-onboarding.md)
 - [ ] Migrate to new eslint config https://eslint.org/docs/latest/use/configure/migration-guide#ignoring-files
-- [ ] Add github action for deployement
+- [ ] Add GitHub action for deployment
-- [ ] Add Zod validation, well, first use cases that needs Zod^
+- [ ] Add Zod validation, well, first use cases that needs Zod^^
+- [ ] Add seeds to feed database
+- [ ] Test with test container
+- [ ] Data Fetching from db (to be removed -> api call plus maybe a backend cause we don't want secrets in client side)
+- [ ] Add test to form after reading some documentation on how to do it the better way

 ## Later